morrownr/8821cu/README.md

 Security: Use WPA2-AES.
 Do not use WPA or WPA2 mixed mode or TKIP.

-Channel Width for 2.4G: Use 20 MHz.
+Channel Width for 2.4G: Use 20 MHz fixed width.
 Do not use 40 MHz or 20/40 automatic.

+Channel width for 5G: Using a 40 MHz fixed width may help in some situations.

 Channels for 2.4G: Use 1 or 6 or 11.
 Do not use automatic channel selection.

 Mode for 2.4G: Use G/N or B/G/N. Do not use N only.

 Network names: Do not set the 2.4G Network and the 5G Network to the same name.
-Many routers come with both networks set to the same name.
+Note: Many routers come with both networks set to the same name.

 Power Saving: Set to off.
 This can help in some situations.
 If you try turning it off and you see no improvement then set it back to on so as to save electricity.